rust-stuco/lectures/week10/smart_pointers.md

 }
 ```

-* Common type seen in Rust
+* Common type seen in Rust.
-* Enables multiple owners of mutable data (with runtime checks)
+* Enables multiple owners of mutable data (with runtime checks).
-* Extremely powerful, but comes with some overhead
+* Extremely powerful, but comes with some overhead.

 ---